 Total course distance: 6,136 ft

 Commonly referred to as “Grand Isle” this course at Grand Rapids Rotary North is built on an old golf course that runs along the Grand River.
-Similar to Riverside Park, this course has rubber tee pads and is mostly open field shots.
+Similar to Riverside Park (below), this course has rubber tee pads and is mostly open field shots.
 There is some signage, but you’ll still want to familiarize yourself with a map before playing a full 18.
 It also gets pretty muddy in the spring and early summer, making some parts of the course inaccessible.
 Aim to play this one in the dry season.
 Driving to the course may feel a little strange, as the map will take you down a dirt road past a large housing complex, but just follow it to the end and you’ll see some baskets.

 Long summer days and dozens of nearby courses make Grand Rapids a disc golfer's paradise.